toitware/toit-rn4871/README.md

 Needs `RX`, `TX` and `RESET` pins to be connected to the ESP32 microcontroller and specified at `RN4871` object creation.
 Uses the `UART` interface of the ESP32.

+## Reference

+It looks like the code was based on https://github.com/SodaqMoja/Microchip_RN487x/blob/master/src/RN487x_BLE.cpp

 ## Usage
 A simple usage example.